 Djokovic ‘disappointed’ with losing deportation appeal

-The top-ranked tennis star released a statement shortly after three Federal Court judges unanimously upheld a decision made on Friday by Immigration Minister Alex Hawke to cancel the 34-year-old Serb’s visa on public interest grounds because he is not vaccinated for COVID-19.
+Djokovic, a 34-year-old from Serbia, said he was “extremely disappointed” by the ruling but respected it.

-“I am extremely disappointed with the Court ruling to dismiss my application for judicial review of the Minister’s decision to cancel my visa, which means I cannot stay in Australia and participate in the Australian Open,” Djokovic said.
+He has won a record nine Australian Open titles, including three in a row, but this time won’t even get the chance to try.

-“I respect the Court’s ruling and I will cooperate with the relevant authorities in relation to my departure from the country,” he added.
+“I respect the Court’s ruling and I will cooperate with the relevant authorities in relation to my departure from the country,” he said in a statement.

 Djokovic said he was “uncomfortable” that the focus had been on him since his visa was first canceled on arrival at Mebourne’s airport on Jan.
 6.